michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw1.md

 ### Tasks for Part 2
-* .
-First, write a loader for text from the SNLI corpus into a similar format as the Shakespeare corpus was loaded.
+* First, write a loader for text from the SNLI corpus into a similar format as the Shakespeare corpus was loaded.
 You can use the `sentenceID` column as the document name, though this will not be as important since you'll only be building a term-context matrix.
 You'll still want to tokenize and lowercase the input as was done with the Shakespeare corpus.

 * Build a term-context matrix in a similar fashion as with the Shakespeare corpus and apply PPMI weighting.
 The context window can be your choice; you can also use the whole sentence as the context.
 If this matrix is too big or taking too long to calculate, filter to just words that occur over some frequency threshold in the entire corpus.

 *For the report:*
 * With that PPMI-weighted term-context matrix, find the vectors for identity labels in the provided list.
 Look at the top associated context words for identity labels of your choice.
 Do you see any that may reflect social stereotypes?
 It is helpful to compare the top PMI words for certain identity terms with other related ones (such as men compared with women).
 Discuss and provide selected results in the report.

 * Qualitative analysis: Find specific examples from the dataset where an identity label occurs with a top-associated term that shows some social bias or does not.
 Look at 1-2 examples for at least 4 different identity labels.
 Provide selected results and discuss findings in the report.
+Do you see evidence for representational harms learned by a bag-of-words model of this SNLI corpus?
+If so, which type do you see?

 * Here is a description of *representational harms* in machine learning from [Blodgett et al. 2020](https://aclanthology.org/2020.acl-main.485/).
 <blockquote>